SDFIdk/NTRIPmonitor/README.md

 - Deploy the NTRIPmonitor network with docker-compose.

 # Ingestion
-The Ingestion of the monitor solution is responsible for all functionality regarding reading, decoding and general handling of the datastreams.
+The ingestion of the monitor solution is responsible for all functionality regarding reading, decoding, and general handling of the datastreams.
-## Multi processing
+## Multiprocessing
 To enable the multiprocessing version of the monitor solution, set the variable `MULTIPROCESSING_ACTIVE` to True in the environment file.
 This enables the use of multiple cores.
 The number of cores the system will use is set in the environment file.
 ### Overview of multiprocessing variables